utdata/rwdir/docs/09-tidy-data.md

 ## Introducing Datawrapper

 There are some other great charting tools that journalists use.
-My favorite is [Datawrapper](https://www.datawrapper.de/) and is free for the level you need it.
+My favorite is [Datawrapper](https://www.datawrapper.de/) and it is free for the level you need it.

 Datawrapper is so easy I don't even have to teach you how to use it.
 They have [excellent tutorials](https://academy.datawrapper.de/).